interenship1-ops/secondtask/README.md

-new branch local has been created
+new branch local has been created(change in main branch)